nspo/pybarsys/docs/settings.md

 # Pybarsys settings
 ## General
 The settings of pybarsys (and related Django settings like for email or static files) are stored in a `.env` file.
-A template of this file is provided to you - you can just copy it, rename it to `.env`, and modify or add settings.
+A template of this file is provided to you as `.env.example` - you can just copy it, rename it to `.env`, and modify or add settings.

 A valid `.env` file should look similar to this: